 Establish a Routine

 Maxine Drake, an expert in both entrepreneurship and restorative self-care, explains that rest-inducing strategies can help you achieve deeper rest.
 Getting enough sun daily, setting early sleep and wake times, and ensuring your nutrient intake are all smart strategies that can promote healthy rest.
 Using the serotonin-producing benefits of sunlight can enhance your mood while setting a regular bedtime means dedicated time for sleep.
-Natural sleep aids like magnesium can even help regulate your system and get you into a better routine.
+Even natural sleep aids like magnesium can help regulate your body and improve your sleep patterns.
+You can do an online magnesium deficiency test to find out if you need a magnesium supplement.

 Prep for Bedtime During the Day